 Colin A. Drayton

 Colin A. Drayton represents clients in a wide range of family law matters, including traditional divorce litigation, mediation, and post-judgment modifications of maintenance and child support orders.
 Colin has drafted and negotiated dozens of prenuptial agreements and post-nuptial agreements, and has several published works on this topic.
-Colin also has experience with family-law appellate cases, including drafting briefs in several family court matters to the Wisconsin Court of Appeals and a petition for review to the Wisconsin Supreme Court.
+Colin also has experience with family-law appellate cases, including drafting briefs in several family court matters to the Wisconsin Court of Appeals and the Wisconsin Supreme Court.

 Colin enjoys working with clients to understand his or her particular and unique legal needs, and tailoring a strategy toward achieving their goals.
 This includes doing a cost-benefit analysis to help clients make informed decisions.